 Want to vacation close to Vancouver this year?
 Why not go camping in an RV and explore the region’s best parks while having fun and keeping safe!

-Because of COVID-19, 2020 isn’t a year for overseas travel, that’s for sure!
+Because of COVID-19, 2021 isn’t a year for overseas travel, at least not for a while!
 Who wants to fly long distances on a plane crammed with strangers?

 Who though still wants a vacation, and to spend the summer making positive memories with friends and family?
 What better way for Vancouverites to do that than right here in British Columbia!
 The Lower Mainland has dozens of great places to camp and this article is going to tell you about them!